espocrm/documentation/docs/administration/workflows.md

 How it works:

-1. You need to create a list report showing records that met specific criteria.
-You can specify any columns for the report, it doesn't matter.
+1. You need to create a *List* Report showing records that met specific criteria.
+You can specify any columns for the Report, it doesn't matter.
-2. Then create a workflow rule with *Scheduled* trigger type, select the report.
+2. Then create a workflow rule with the *Scheduled* trigger type, select the Report.
 Specify the scheduling.
 3. Specify one or multiple actions in the workflow.

-Workflow rule will be running (in idle) according to the specified scheduling.
-On each run, it will execute the report and take all records from the report result.
+The Workflow rule will be running (in idle) according to the specified scheduling.
+On each run, it will execute the Report and take all records from the Report result.
 Then, it will apply the action (or multiple actions) for every record.

 !!! example "Example, a use case"